haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/gs-web-api-request.md

 ### Endpoint {#endpoints}
 An endpoint is a combination of the _server_ that fulfills a request, the web service, the <i>resource</i> against which the request is being made, and any template parameters.

-For example, in the <code>http://magento.ll/index.php/rest/V1/customerGroups/:id</code> endpoint, the server is `magento.ll/index.php/`, the web service is `rest`, the resource is `/V1/customerGroups`, and the template parameter is `id`.
+例如， in the <code>http://magento.ll/index.php/rest/V1/customerGroups/:id</code> endpoint, the server is `magento.ll/index.php/`, the web service is `rest`, the resource is `/V1/customerGroups`, and the template parameter is `id`.

 ### HTTP headers {#http-headers}